SyedMustafaAhmad/sdf-tkinter/README.md

 venv-name\Scripts\Activate.ps1
 ```

-4. Install all packages in requirements.txt by using the command,
+### 4. Install all Packages
+In the requirements.txt use the command,
 On Linux,
 ```console
 pip3 install -r requirements.txt